 Phytocannabinoid Oil vs Pure CBD

 Some companies sell medicinal products called hemp or phytocannabinoid oils while others distribute CBD oils.
 What’s the difference, and which one is right for patients?

 You’ll need to check the ingredients on the labels first, but typically CBD oils refer to carrier oils like grapeseed or sunflower seed oils infused with pure CBD extract.
-These oils contain only whatever terpenes and cannabinoids are found naturally in the carrier oil plus CBD.
+These oils contain only whatever terpenes and cannabinoids that grow naturally in the carrier oil, plus CBD.
 Phytocannabinoid oils, namely hemp oils, contain the wide spectrum of cannabinoids alongside CBD.

-Although very little research has been done here, the science indicates CBD works best when it’s combined with other cannabinoids, namely THC.
+There is very little research on this.
+However, the science indicates that CBD works best when you combine it with other cannabinoids, namely THC.
 Due to the ensemble, or entourage, effect, you’ll get the most phytocannabinoids from a full-spectrum hemp oil as opposed to a pure CBD oil.

-Additionally, because CBD is not regulated by the US FDA, some products contain questionable amounts of the compound.
+Additionally, the US FDA does not regulate CBD, some products contain questionable amounts of the compound.
 A study done a couple of years back looked at 84 different CBD products and found major discrepancies in the majority of products tested.
 Some contained too little CBD, others contained too much.
 Some didn’t have any CBD at all.

 Before purchasing a phytocannabinoid or CBD oil, do your homework on it first.
 Check to see if they’ve got lab data available for their products, or that they’re a tried-and-trusted name.

 Hops contains some CBD, but outside of booze, its utility is small.
 Other plants with phytocannabinoids are not nearly as cannabinoid-rich as cannabis, but they all have something to contribute.